Hardware

 - Battery -- A large 6S LiPo provides a decent amount of power (~1/2 hour) in the field.

-- Power management unit -- this receives signals from the flight controller to regulate voltage states and report battery health.
+- Electronic Speed Controller -- this receives signals from the flight controller to regulate voltage states (eg control the motors).
 DShot is a popular protocol.

 - Telemetry radio -- SiK is a common starter here, but more powerful radios and repeaters can dramatically improve the range and the amount of data that can be transmitted.